valory-xyz/open-autonomy/docs/guides/create_service_existing_agent.md

     ```

     ??? example "Example of a `service.yaml` file"
-        As its name suggests, the service definition file `service.yaml` is where
+        The service definition file `service.yaml` is where
         the parameters of the agent service are defined, including the particular agent that composes the service.
-Here is an example of a `service.yaml` file:
+Here is an example of the [Hello World agent service](../demos/hello_world_demo.md) `service.yaml` file:
         ```yaml
-        name: hello_world_2_service
+        name: hello_world
-        author: your_name
+        author: valory
         version: 0.1.0
-        description: This is the Hello World 2 service.
+        description: A simple demonstration of a simple ABCI application
         aea_version: '>=1.0.0, <2.0.0'
         license: Apache-2.0
         fingerprint:
           README.md: bafybeiapubcoersqnsnh3acia5hd7otzt7kjxekr6gkbrlumv6tkajl6jm
         fingerprint_ignore_patterns: []
-        agent: valory/hello_world:0.1.0:bafybeicealdcbxjdejskntddizntwqmlpyxa2ujaxnw2cgy73x3swldwcq
+        agent: valory/hello_world:0.1.0:bafybeigvrxkztjuexmk4fn3hywkecqa7zagt4ek7xfxcaguj2725odyfbe
         number_of_agents: 4
         ---
         benchmark_persistence_params: